vivekjami/jeff-jr/README.md

 **User**: CryptoWallet
 **Jeff Jr**: CryptoWallet, huh?
 Alright:
 - What stage is it at?
 (Idea, Development, Launched)
-**User**: Idea
+**User**: (Taps "Idea" button)
 **Jeff Jr**: An idea-stage crypto wallet?
 Noted.
 What's your revenue goal?
-Be specific or I’ll assume you’re not serious!
+Be specific or I'll assume you're not serious!
 **User**: $10K/month via transaction fees
 **Jeff Jr**: Saved.
 A crypto wallet with transaction fees?
-Let’s dig in:
+Let's dig in:
-- What’s your unique edge over MetaMask?
+- What's your unique edge over MetaMask?
 - Have you audited your smart contracts?
 - How will you attract your first 100 users?
 **User**: `/review`